 For those new to the area, the dreaded highland midge can be a problem in the summer months, particularly in warm, calm, humid conditions.
 Midge nets that are worn over the head are an absolute necessity for anyone venturing into the hills.
 Ticks can also be an issue in the summer, but simple precautions such as tucking trousers into boots can prevent any unwanted passengers!
 The weather can change dramatically at any time of the year and good outdoor clothing/footwear is recommended.
 For those heading to more remote, upland lochs, a map and compass should be carried.

-For further information, feel free to use the undernoted links but please note that information pertaining to permit vendors and prices is out of date.
+For further information, feel free to use the undernoted link but please note that information pertaining to permit vendors and prices may be out of date.